PCCN Quiz -13

 125 / 125

 DU.
-A patient with traumatic brain injury develops bradycardia, hypertension, and irregular respirations.
-ICP is 48 mmHg.
-What is the priority nursing action?
+A patient with traumatic brain injury suddenly develops bradycardia, hypertension, and irregular respirations.
+ICP monitor shows 44 mmHg.
+What is the priority nursing intervention?

 Your score is